 Metformin can rarely cause a very serious and life-threatening condition called lactic acidosis.
 People with liver, kidney, or heart problems should avoid taking metformin.

-There are more than 85 drugs that are known to interact with grapefruit.
-Of these drugs, 43 of them can lead to serious adverse effects.
+There are more than that are known to interact with grapefruit.
+Of these drugs, can lead to serious adverse effects.
 All forms of grapefruit — including freshly squeezed juice, frozen concentrate, and the whole fruit — can lead to drug interaction.

 Some of the chemicals found in grapefruit can bind to and inactivate an enzyme in your body that’s found in your intestines and liver.
 This enzyme helps break down the medication you take.